soumitri2001/DMTNet-CRCH/README.md

-## Deep Multitask Network for Colorectal Cancer Histopathological Analysis
+### Supervision meets Self-supervision: A Deep Multitask Network for Colorectal Cancer Histopathological Analysis

-### Accepted for Oral Presentation at MISP 2022
+#### Accepted for Oral Presentation at MISP 2022